-When it comes to seed germination, many people do not realize that some seeds require cold treatment in order for them to sprout properly.
-Continue reading to learn more about this cold treatment for seeds and which seeds require cold treatment, or stratification.
+When it comes to seed germination, many people don’t realize that some seeds require cold treatment in order for them to sprout properly.
+Continue reading to learn more about this cold treatment for seeds and which seeds require cold treatment or stratification.

 What is Stratification?